plops/cl-py-generator/example/113_brillouin/README.md

 - brillouin resonance has linewidth of 30MHz. this is related to the phonon lifetime in silica. the line has a lorentzian shape.

+- https://youtu.be/GEOAt2QolHA?t=1322 at a certain input power the billouin threshold is crossed (and more than 1%) is reflected. above this threshold increasing the input power does not increase the transmitted power.